xavierLowmiller/xavierLowmiller.github.io/_posts/2018-09-19-Evaluating-Dependencies.md

 You wouldn't believe in what ways an app can depend on libraries, and what breaks when you remove them.

-So, I try to start with no by default:
+So, try to start with no by default:
 Implement that bar chart yourself before you pull in a [feature-rich 17000 LoC package][Charts].
 Consume your 3 endpoints using URLSession instead of Alamofire.

 You can always say yes to the dependency later, when things get more complex.

+Don't write your own cURL logger.
+Don't invent you own asynchronous image cache.
+And, whatever you do, don't implement cryptography yourself (unless you really know what you're doing).

 ## Does it have tests?